apache/horaedb/docs/dev/architeture.md

 The model of CeresDB processing data is `WAL` + MemTable` that the recent written data is written to `WAL` first and then to `MemTable` and after a certain amount of data in `MemTable` is accumulated, the data will be organized in a query-friendly form to persistent devices.

-Now two implemenations of `WAL` are provided for stand-alone and distributed mode:
+Now two implementations of `WAL` are provided for stand-alone and distributed mode:
 - For stand-alone mode, `WAL` is based on `RocksDB` and data is persisted on the local disk.
-- For distributed mode, `WAL` is requred as a distributed component and to be responsible for reliability of the newly written data so now we provide a implementation based on [OceanBase](https://github.com/oceanbase/oceanbase) and in our roadmap a more lightweight implementation will be provided.
+- For distributed mode, `WAL` is required as a distributed component and to be responsible for reliability of the newly written data, so now we provide an implementation based on [OceanBase](https://github.com/oceanbase/oceanbase) and in our roadmap a more lightweight implementation will be provided.

-Besides, `WAL`'s trait definition tells that `WAL` has the concept of `Region` and actually each table is assigned to a `Region` so that the independence between tables is gained and such an indepenence provides convenience for some operations on table's level (such as different `TTL`s for different tables).
+Besides, `WAL`'s trait definition tells that `WAL` has the concept of `Region` and actually each table is assigned to a `Region` so that the independence between tables is gained and such an independence provides convenience for some operations on table's level (such as different `TTL`s for different tables).

 #### MemTable
 module path: https://github.com/CeresDB/ceresdb/tree/main/analytic_engine/src/memtable